Gigaspaces/xap-docs/site/content/xap120adm/tuning-communication-protocol.markdown

 Save and close the `gs_logging.properties` file.

 Step 5:
 Start a space by deploying a data-grid PU or a custom PU with a space.
-You may also start a space via `<XAP Root>/bin/gsInstance`.
+You may also start a space via `<XAP Root>/bin/space-instance`.

 LRMI communication transport protocol debug messages are displayed.

 ## During Runtime -- using JMX

-Step 1: Start `gsInstance` using the following Java system properties:
+Step 1: Start `space-instance` using the following Java system properties:

 ```bash